 • Visiting and interviewing.
 There is no better way to indicate interest.
 There are many visit options throughout the year.
 We place special significance on a visit that includes an interview.

-• Contacting an admissions counselor.
+• Engaging with us.
+Contact an admissions counselor.
 Send the counselor a note or email, meet with the counselor visiting at the high school, call and introduce yourself.
 An admissions counselor is the best advocate at Augustana.

 • Contacting others that matter to you: faculty, coaches, activity advisors.
 These people can offer insight into what life could be like for you at Augustana.

 • Responding to communication.
 If we call or write or email, please respond.